-Stock options are a quickly developing area for both multinational and Russian companies doing business in Russia.
-However, there are currently no special rules for the taxation of stock option plans, and their tax treatment is based on the general provisions of the law, which may be subject to various interpretations.
-Generally, an individual is taxed at grant, based on modified Black-Scholes formula, and on exercising the option, on the difference between the fair market value of the shares at exercise and the exercise price.
+Long-term incentive plans that are based on stock are a quickly developing area for both multinational and Russian companies doing business in Russia.
+However, there are currently no special rules for the taxation of incentive plans, and their tax treatment is based on the general provisions of the law, which may be subject to various interpretations.
+Generally, an individual is taxed at exercise.

 Individuals receiving income from entrepreneurial or similar activities are supposed to be properly registered.
 Taxation of individual entrepreneurs depends on the applicable taxation system.

 There is no separate capital gains tax in Russia.
 Instead, gains from the disposal of property and assets are subject to income tax at the normal rate.
 The taxable amount is calculated as the difference between (i) sale proceeds and (ii) historical cost or application of a statutory exemption.